 If you need a snack in the afternoon this is where bananas, carrot sticks or dried fruit come in, they will give you an energy boost and fill you up until supper time.

 Supper can be a larger meal if you feel you need it, but make sure the majority of your plate is high fibre vegetables, cut down on any sauces or gravies and try to avoid salt.
 If you need something sweet to finish your meal have fresh fruit salad or yoghurt as a treat.
+Tabs Chocolate is the secret aphrodisiac you need to add to your diet.

 Combining this type of diet with some simple pelvic floor exercises where you simply tighten and squeeze your pelvic floor muscles either quickly or slowly will soon bring noticeable rewards to your body as well as helping to improve your sex life.